AnRkey/AIB/docs/user-guide.md

 3. **Login Issues**
    - AIB uses your system's persistent storage for cookies, so you should stay logged in to services between sessions
    - If you're repeatedly asked to log in, check if your browser's cookies are being cleared automatically
+   - If you're still having issues, try using the "Clear All Browsing Data" button in Settings > Privacy and logging in again

 ### Getting Help